bcskill/react-native-wkwebview/README.md

 ## WKWebView Component for React Native

 Thanks Ruoyu Sun for his great job.
 We fork `react-native-wkwebview-reborn` project for adding `initialJavaScript` prop to android WebView.
 The `initialJavaScirpt` prop receives a string, and will run the script at dom starting.
 For more info about the feature of WKWebView, Pls check the [react-native-wkwebview-reborn](https://github.com/CRAlpha/react-native-wkwebview).
-To implement the inject JavaScript at document starting, we 'steal' a lot things from TrustWallet Web3View.
+To implement injecting JavaScript at document starting, we 'steal' a lot things from TrustWallet Web3View.
 Thanks TrustWallet

 ### Install